ANRGUSC/chatlang/README.md

 ![chat_start](static/images/readme/chat_start.png)

-The left chat window is the main chat where you and the AI will role play chat using the language you want to learn.
+The window on the left is for you to have the conversation in your target language, the one you are learning.

-You can ask questions and give system instructions on the right meta chat window.
-Let's try this out.
+The window on the right is for you to ask questions about the conversation, clarify vocabulary/grammar, or change some context about the conversation as needed.
+This can be in the language you already know (e.g., English).

 ![chat_1](static/images/readme/chat_1.png)